PeterTOC/web-tea/content/post/2021-09-25-data-cleaning-best-practices-rmd/index.md

 ---
-title: 'Data Cleaning in R: Best Practices'
+title: "Data Cleaning in R: Best Practices"
-author: 'Peter Boshe'
+author: "Peter Boshe"
 date: '2021-09-25'
 slug: []
-categories: []
+categories: ["Educational"]
-tags: []
+tags: ["Guide"]
 images: []
-authors: []
+summary: "This is a living document where I will be compiling what I consider best practices when it comes to data cleaning.
+The idea is to prepare an optimized checklist"
+draft: true
 ---

 #### **Data Type Constraints;**